Sustainability and conferences

 Good advice about sustainability communication

-For example, instead of calling your event a “sustainable meeting”, use language like “a meeting with vegetarian, locally produced catering” and “transportation in busses that run on biodiesel”.
+For example, instead of calling your event a “sustainable meeting”, use language like “a meeting with vegetarian catering and locally sourced food”.
+Or instead of saying “sustainable transport”, say “transport on busses that run on biodiesel”.
 While you might find yourself wanting to make more sweeping claims to get your reader’s attention, keeping your text specific will help you avoid the greenwashing trap.
 Refer to AU’s climate strategy as a background and framework for your communication.
 Read a guide to communicating about sustainability that also explains the legal aspects:

-Hear more about introducing vegetarian food to AU plates and palates, and find out how the participants in a conference at AU reacted to the meat-free menu they were served.
+Hear more about introducing vegetarian food to AU plates and palates, and find out how the participants in a conference for the international Circle U. alliance reacted to the meat-free menu they were served

-If you are interested in reading more about how Aarhus University is working to promote the sustainable development through research, education and the operation, click here
+If you’re interested in learning more about how Aarhus University is working to contribute to sustainable development through research and education as well as its own operations, find out more here

 Lone Jørgensen